jauzeyimam/jauzeyimam.github.io/_posts/2016-07-02-precarious-life.md

 35

 >There will be no public act of grieving (said Creon in Antigone).
-If there is a 'discourse,' it is a silent and melancholic one in which there have been no lives, and no losses; there has been no common bodily condition, no vulnerability that se es as the basis for an appre­ hension of our commonality; and there has been no sundering of that commonality.
+If there is a 'discourse,' it is a silent and melancholic one in which there have been no lives, and no losses; there has been no common bodily condition, no vulnerability that serves as the basis for an apprehension of our commonality; and there has been no sundering of that commonality.
 None of this takes place on the order of the event.
 None of this takes place.
 In the silence of the newspaper, there was no event, no loss, and this failure of recognition is mandated through an identification with those who identify with the perpetrators of that violence.

 36